lpurdy01/crypto-knowledge-map/notes/Security_Concerns_For_Exchanges.md

 1["What is an Exchange"]-->0{"Security Concerns For Exchanges"}
 2["Passwords Logins 2 Factor Authentication"]-->0{"Security Concerns For Exchanges"}
 3["Update On Security"]-->0{"Security Concerns For Exchanges"}
+click 1 "../What_is_an_Exchange" "What is an Exchange" click 2 "../Passwords_Logins_2_Factor_Authentication" "Passwords Logins 2 Factor Authentication"
+click 3 "../Update_On_Security" "Update On Security"
 ```